mirinnes/mirinnes/README.md

 Miri is how everyone call me!
 Nice to see you here.
 Little facts about me are:

-🐈‍⬛ Cat lover (yea I try to be original)
+🐈‍⬛ Cat lover (yea I try hard to be original)

 🌱 Working to save the world and shift energy market into renewables!